AlisAquilae/Academia/content/Notes/Summaries/Hydrogeology/Hydrogeology Summary Physical Hydrogeology.md

 ## 5.2 Elevation Head
 A liquid possesses this energy by virtue of its position.
 This position is measured relative to a datum (that is, an arbitrarily chosen reference line).
 For this, we often take mean sea level

-If a liquid particle is Z meters above the horizontal datum, potential
+If a liquid particle is Z meters above the horizontal datum, the potential head of the liquid at that point will be Z meters of the liquid

+## 5.3 Pressure Head
+A liquid possesses this energy by virtue of its existing pressure.
+This is measured using a piezometer tube.
+It is measured in terms of head of the liquid and called pressure head.
+The formula is

+$$
+h = \frac{\rho}{\gamma}
+$$

+where
+- $h$ is the pressure head
+- $\rho$ is the density
+- $\gamma$ is the specific weight

+## 5.4 Total Head
+The sum of all three forms of head above is called the hydraulic head.
+This is measured as

+$$
+H = Z + \frac{v^2}{2g} + \frac{\rho}{\gamma}
+$$

+The velocity of groundwater is incredibly slow.
+Therefore, the velocity head is very low.
+Thus, we often ignore the velocity head.

+In addition,

 # 5. Darcy's Law